Roving Outdoor Conservation School

 - Have a letter of recommendation: From an adult Scouter detailing the participant's backcountry experience.

 R.O.C.S. will offer each participant in-depth experience in conservation and environmental science.
 As the crew hikes the ranch, they will camp in many of the different forest types and participate in activities in the following areas: forestry, fire ecology, insects, fisheries management, wildlife management, geology, plant identification and dendrology, watershed management and range management.
 In addition, part of the trek will practice Leave No Trace and Tread Lightly techniques.

 During the R.O.C.S. trek, each crew will spend six days building new trails and rebuilding some of the existing trails.
 The crew will also practice recreation management by improving trail and staff camps in the backcountry.
 The experience of trail construction and campsite improvement will provide some great skills that will be useful in projects at local council camps or recreation areas throughout the United States when the participants return home.

 A $50 nonrefundable deposit is required with your application.
 The balance of the fee is due at the time of acceptance into the program.

 Those applicants not accepted as youth participants in the program will have their deposit returned.
 Participants canceling acceptance may be eligible for a refund if notification is received at Philmont by May 1.
 No-shows are not eligible for a refund.

 R.O.C.S. participants should bring clothing and personal effects for a 21-day excursion.
 All crew equipment such as tents, cooking gear, and tools will be provided by Philmont, and all participants will be covered by campers' insurance.

 How Do I Apply?

-Each participant must complete an application form (approved by a parent or guardian, a unit leader, and the local council Scout executive) and provide two letters of recommendation that attest to the participant's backcountry experience and ability to live under remote and primitive conditions.
+Each participant must complete an application form (approved by a parent or guardian, a unit leader, and the local council Scout executive) and provide a letter of recommendation that attest to the participant's backcountry experience and ability to live under remote and primitive conditions.

 ||June 23 - July 14